5 Things to Ask Your Dermatologist

 If you want to get the most out of your next dermatology appointment, here’s what you should be asking.

 Have an upcoming appointment with your dermatologist on the books?
-Get the most out of your visit by coming with pre-prepared questions.
+Get the most out of your visit by coming prepared with questions.
 These five common concerns are a great place to start:

 1) What’s Going on With My Skin?